 Distribution largely depends upon the nature of your book.
 Business and other nonfiction books may be handed out or sold at conferences, and if you think you’ll need more than 500 books, you could explore offset printing.
 The downside is that you must order and pay for a certain quantity of books and you will be responsible for distributing them.

 Your other option is print-on-demand.
 IngramSpark and Kindle Direct Publishing (KDP) are the two print-on-demand (POD) companies.
 KDP is your best avenue to selling on Amazon, while IngramSpark is best for everything else, including distribution to other online retailers and brick-and-mortar stores.
-You can even order a quantity of books from either company—perfect for small quantities—and have them delivered either to yourself or a customer.
+You can even order a number of books from either company—perfect for small quantities—and have them delivered either to yourself or a customer.
 You pay only for what you need.

 In this blog post from our archives, you can learn how to set up POD yourself and earn maximum royalties.